Strumpfhose reißt schnell – worauf achten beim Kauf?

 • No fabric softener, no heat

-Very cheap tights often save on:
+Very cheap tights often cut corners on:

 • Yarn quality